Green Chile Enchiladas Recipe

 Yes!
 I actually prefer using flour tortillas over corn tortillas for these enchiladas.

-Flour tortillas crisp up around the edges beautifully and they don't crack as easily as corn tortillas do--so your filling stays perfectly in place!
+Flour tortillas crisp up around the edges beautifully and they don’t crack as easily as corn tortillas dou002du002dso your filling stays perfectly in place!

 The flour tortillas will hold up just as well as corn tortillas in the freezer too if you plan on making a freezer meal out of these enchiladas.